gocke/CSGOGameStateAndroidLib/README.md

 ## Install/Run Instructions ##

 * Add .jar to your Project, maybe remove AppManifest.xml from it
-* Alternatively, create your own config according to: https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration
+* Create your own config according to: https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration
 * remember to set Permission to use Internet: <uses-permission android:name="android.permission.INTERNET"/>

 ## Use Instructions ##